 Reliability, easy-to-use HMI, accuracy, fast boot times, power management, and security are just some of the key considerations for AEDs.
 These systems need to have the processing power powerful enough to acquire, process, and interpret several parameters at once, while also providing a friendly, straightforward, and safe HMI.

 A simplified architecture of a typical AED can have a built in SVGA resolution display, a touch screen HMI and potentially a separate external display connectivity to a high-definition monitor to provide training or maybe showing a related video.
 Modern AEDs are getting networked with wired and wireless connectivity.

 Here is a high-level block diagram to create a smart, connected, high performance low power AED device with a single core, dual or quad core Zynq Ultrascale+ MPSOC with an optimally configured fabric depending on the performance per watt and BOM cost requirements.
 Depending on the architectural requirements and if it’s a lower-end AED, a Zynq 7000 device can also be used.
 The new ZU1 MPSoC along with the rest of the Zynq Ultrascale+ family of products provide the scalability to create low to high-end AED devices using the same software footprint at low power and cost.
-Additionally, the customer can choose to design with the new Xilinx Kria SOM module for faster time to market.
+Additionally, the customer can choose to design with the new AMD Kria SOM module for faster time to market.